If you’re taking the time to read this blog post, the chances are you’ve already heard of maritime cyber security.

 Make mistakes!
 In the cyber world, these can be as simple as clicking on a link in a suspicious email, not setting a strong password, using business devices for personal shopping or social media, not backing up data , or leaving a device unattended.

-Most of the time, these actions aren’t taken intentionally and an effective Cyber Awareness Training program can make all the difference to a crew’s security.
+Most of the time, crew members don’t take these actions intentionally, and an effective Cyber Awareness Training program can significantly improve a crew’s security.

 2. Processes